 Interestingly, in spite of their mercantile acumen, the individual Knights Templar were sworn to poverty (at least in theory).
 This, in turn, led to the creation of a trustworthy ‘brand value’ that advertised Catholic Christian virtues with a military veneer.
 Inspired by these supportive measures, and also fearful of their own safety, European pilgrims (circa 1150 AD) frequently deposited their valuables with the local Templar preceptory before embarking on their overseas journey to the Holy Land.
 The Templars, in turn, prepared letters of credit that indicated the value of these deposits.
 So once the pilgrim reached the Holy Land, he/she was handed over an amount of treasure of equal value (as written in the document).
 Simply put, this system alluded to an early form of banking and quite a successful one at that.

 4) Alternate feudalism –

 With all the talk about lands, it is interesting to know that the Templars managed their assets in a feudalistic manner, as mentioned by Prof. Nicholson (in her book Knight Templar 1120 – 1312).
 In fact, like most kingdoms of the time, the lands of the Order were divided into autonomous provinces that were governed by the ‘provincial’ Grand Master – who usually came from an aristocratic background.
 The individual provinces were further divided into smaller commanderies (or preceptories in Latin), with each property being administered by a commander, who also hailed from the higher social strata.
-Now in practical terms, many of these rural commanderies consisted of farmlands that were controlled by a hold.
+Now in practical terms, as many of these rural commanderies consisted of farmlands that were controlled by a hold.
 This local stronghold housed the regional brothers, while also comprising a chapel and accommodation for travelers.
 And mirroring the secular feudal system of Europe, a portion of the annual revenues generated from the lands under the commander – known as responsion, was to be paid to the provincial Grand Master, who in turn transferred the income to the Knights Templar headquarters.